 Type C's typically offer the longest life, and dimming capability that the others do not.
 The reason they’re not chosen as often is due to their higher price point.
-Total Cost of Owning a lighting system should be evaluated when considering whether these are affordable for your project.
+Total cost of owning a lighting system should be evaluated when considering whether these are your best investment.
 The type C lamp has just recently achieved controllability using different Mili-amp Drivers.
 The drivers are more expensive, but in some instances the will achieve a higher lamp life rating 60,000 versus 50,000 hours.

 Type C lamps have their benefits, but as with Type B, most of the market offerings do not capture the high lumen output category.
 The other issue we have discovered with Type C is that virtually none of the systems are cross-compatible across manufacturers.
 This means that you could potentially be stuck with the manufacturer and product line that they have installed in the facility.
 You would most likely not be able to find a lamp or a driver from a different manufacturer that works with your existing system down the road if that system is discontinued, or the manufacturer goes out of business, in many cases resulting in a completely new system investment.